blablacar/dgr/README.md

 ### The prestart

-CNT uses the "pre-start" eventHandler of the ACI to customize the ACI rootfs before the run depending on the instance or the environment.
+cnt uses the "pre-start" eventHandler of the ACI to customize the ACI rootfs before the run depending on the instance or the environment.
 It resolves at that time the templates so it has all the context needed to do that.
 You can also run custom scripts before (prestart-early) or after (prestart-late) this template resolution.
 This is useful if you want to initialize a mountpoint with some data before running your app for instance.